Who we are

 Educating the minds and hearts of children prepares them to become responsible global citizens and stewards of the world.

 Okanagan School of Education faculty members understand the importance of educators’ role in the lives of students; creating inclusive learning environments for both prospective teachers and practitioners to enlarge and deepen their understandings of teaching and learning while advancing their credentials.
-Our students embrace ongoing professional learning, innovation and strive to contribute towards truth, reconciliation and healing.
+Our students embrace ongoing professional learning, and innovation, and strive to contribute to truth, reconciliation and healing.

 Our Bachelor of Education students engage in multiple inquiry-based pedagogies, community-based learning, and Kindergarten to grade 12 practicum placements.
 Growth in our graduate and post-baccalaureate programs reflects the professional development needs of all learners and new opportunities for interdisciplinary inquiry.
-Additionally, many other place-based learning opportunities that are reflective of this territory and the histories and aspirations of Indigenous peoples of this land are infused throughout the program.
-Growth in our graduate programs reflects the professional development needs of all learners and new opportunities for interdisciplinary inquiry.
-Our multipurpose classrooms are located in the state-of-the-art, four-story Engineering, Management & Education Complex, a $68-million state-of-the-art facility.
+Additionally, many other place-based learning opportunities that are reflective of this territory and the histories and aspirations of Indigenous peoples of this land are infused throughout all programs.

 Our faculty members are nationally and internationally renowned with their individual and collective research informing their teaching and strengthening the field of education as a whole.